Watch Out for Iron-Deficiency Anemia

-Anemia occurs when the body does not have enough red blood cells or red blood cells are not functioning properly and there is not enough oxygen circulating through the body.
+Anemia occurs when the body does not have enough red blood cells or when red blood cells are not functioning properly, which lowers the amount of oxygen circulating through the body.
 Often, this happens because the body does not have enough iron available.
-Without enough iron, red blood cells become low in hemoglobin, an iron-rich protein that attaches to oxygen and carries it from the lungs to tissues in the rest of the body.
+Without enough iron, red blood cells become low in hemoglobin.
+Hemoglobin is an iron-rich protein that attaches to oxygen and carries it from the lungs to tissues in the rest of the body.

-When your body does not have enough oxygen circulating through it, it is impossible to create enough energy to keep functioning at a normal level.
-Some of your body’s crucial organs, like your heart and lungs, will have to work harder to try to compensate for the loss of oxygen while other non-essential parts, like your skin, hands, and feet, will just have to make do and manage with a limited flow of oxygen
+When your body does not have enough oxygen circulating through it, it isn’t able to create enough energy to keep functioning at a normal level.
+Some of your body’s crucial organs, like your heart and lungs, will have to work harder to try to compensate for the loss of oxygen.
+At the same time, other non-essential parts of the body, like your skin, hands, and feet, have to make do and manage with a limited flow of oxygen.

-If anemia is not treated, major organs in the body can be damaged due to lack of oxygen.
-According to research in the Journal of the American Heart Association, anemia also has been linked to a higher risk of death in older adults who have suffered a stroke.
+If anemia is left treated, major organs in the body can be damaged due to lack of oxygen.
+According to research in the Journal of the American Heart Association, anemia has been linked to a higher risk of death in older adults who have suffered a stroke.

-Here are some of the more common symptoms of iron-deficiency anemia and a resulting decline in oxygen circulation.
-They may or may not mean you have the condition, but your doctor will be able to provide a diagnosis.
+Below are some of the more common symptoms of iron-deficiency anemia and the resulting decline in oxygen circulation caused by the condition.
+These symptoms may or may not mean you are anemic, but your doctor will be able to provide a diagnosis.